Spinwing/getting-and-cleaning-data-assignment/README.md

 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The script assumes source and data are in the same folder.
+Also test and train data are in their respective folders, respecting the original structure in the original zip file.